How to Sell a House with Water Damage

 - A real estate agent will market your property to ensure you get the highest possible offer.

-- They’ll take photos or video of your home that show it in the best light, write a description, then list it with your local Multiple Listing Service (MLS).
+- They’ll take photos or videos of your home that show it in the best light, write a description, then list it with your local Multiple Listing Service (MLS).
 If you’d like, they’ll also add signs to your lawn and may even advertise in the Sunday paper.

 - They’ll also help you show the home either by holding open houses, giving individual tours, or providing a lock box with your key inside for other agents to access—or do any combination of all of these options.